Skip to content

 Brazil

-Brazil is practically a continent in itself; there is almost too much to see and do on one trip.
-The awesome displays of nature combined with the coolest of urban centres and a never-ending coastline make an unbeatable combination.
+Brazil is practically a continent unto itself; there is definitely too much to see and do on one single trip.
+The awesome displays of nature alongside the coolest of urban centres and a never-ending coastline make an unbeatable combination.
 Throw in the friendliest locals (and a few caipirinhas) and it’s perfection.

 In A Nutshell

-Brazil can offer many distinct types of trip depending on what you're seeking.
-For nature lovers there's the stunning Iguazu Falls, the amazing Amazon and the wilds of the Pantanal in the interior.
-Then there are the metropolises.
-Rio de Janeiro is a must—it's a great introduction to the delights of Brazil, with its glorious cityscape making for a perfect backdrop to your evening sundowner.
-Salvador will give you a spicy African flavour whereas Sao Paulo will seduce with its cuisine and fashion.
-Expansive Brazil can be a tricky place to get the balance right between trying to fit too much in and focusing on a small area.
+Expansive as it is, Brazil can offer many distinct types of trip depending on what you're seeking, and it can be a tricky place to set the balance between trying to fit too much in and focusing on a small area.
+Narrowing down the many options is the first task.
 In addition, many of the best places in Brazil take some time to reach—it seems to be a rule of thumb in Brazil that the more remote and difficult a beach villa or hotel is to get to, the more fabulous it is.
-However, the tourist infrastructure is good and there are always ways to make it work.
-With Brazil currently being a hot destination (hello Olympics 2016 and World Cup 2014), there seem to be more and more people visiting, and that means more options for you as supply meets demand.
+These are the planning challenges we love to tackle, and nowhere more than the beguiling country of Brazil.

 Need To Know

-• Sao Paulo is the hub and most international flights will arrive there from all major airports.
+• Sao Paulo and Rio de Janeiro are the hubs and most international flights will arrive there from all major airports.

 • We recommend visiting Brazil for between 10 days and three weeks.

-• Brazil is the spot for honeymooners, adventure-seekers, families, beach-lovers, and serious party-goers.
+• Brazil is the spot for families, honeymooners, adventure-seekers, active travellers, beach-lovers, wildlife seekers....

-• Visas are required for Americans and Canadians, and must be applied for in advance.
+• An e-visa is required for Americans and Canadians, and must be applied for in advance.

-• Parts of Brazil do have a malaria risk, and a yellow fever shot required for entry into the country, so we suggest you visit a travel health clinic before your departure to make sure you have all the vaccinations you need.
+• Although no shots are required for entry into the country, we highly recommend you visit a travel health clinic before your departure to make sure your vaccinations are up to date.
+A yellow fever shot is highly recommended.

 • Because of Brazil’s size, getting around requires domestic flights, combined with transfers by car and driver within the different regions.

 • Brazil is most definitely a foodie destination, and meals can be eclectic depending where you are.
-Minas Gerais and Sao Paulo have some of the best restaurants in the country, and Bahia is known for its fish, seafood and spicier flavours.
+The range of dining across the country is mind-boggling.

 • Portuguese is the national language and English is not hugely common, so it can be tricky to communicate.
-If you don’t speak the language you’ll need to bring a phrasebook.
+If you don’t speak the language it's handy to have a translator on your phone or, better yet, a local guide.

 When To Go